Al Sheehan: The Aqua Follies

 Sheehan produced the Aqua Follies at Theodore Wirth Park pool in Minneapolis.

 Sheehan began producing and directing the Aqua Follies in 1943, at Theodore Wirth Park pool as part of the Minneapolis Aquatennial summer festival until 1964.
 The Aqua Follies began in 1940 operated the Aquatennial.
 Sheehan was previously connected with the Minneapolis Aquatennial when he produced the Over the Rainbow stage show in 1941.
 Serving as president of Aqua Follies Incorporated with business partner Lyle Wright as the treasurer, they transformed the show into a profitable business while conceding a portion of gate receipts to the Aquatennial.

 The Aqua Follies was a water ballet show including 32 swimmers, 16 stage actors, a 16-person choir, and an 18-person band.
 The Aqua Dears performed the swimming portion of the show, while the Aqua Darlings danced on stage.
 Sheehan's production of the Aqua Follies took inspiration from Billy Rose's Aquacade at the Great Lakes Exposition.
-Searching for talent, Sheehan signed former Olympians Buster Crabbe and Vicki Draves; and competitive swimmers and Hobie Billingsley, Gloria Callen, Patty Robinson Fulton, (Note: Recruited Patty Robinson Fulton.
+Searching for talent, Sheehan signed former Olympians Buster Crabbe and Vicki Draves; and competitive swimmers Hobie Billingsley, Gloria Callen, Patty Robinson Fulton, (Note: Recruited Patty Robinson Fulton.
 Fulton was inducted into the International Swimming Hall of Fame as a master diver in 2001.) and June Taylor.
 (Note: Recruited June Taylor.
 Taylor was a Canadian-born synchronized swimming champion of the United States, and inducted into the International Swimming Hall of Fame as a pioneer synchronized swimmer in 1991.)
 He also recruited gymnast and showman Larry Griswold.

 Sheehan produced the Aqua Follies at Green Lake Aqua Theater in Seattle.

 The Aqua Follies had 16 performances per season in Minneapolis by 1947, and a ten-year/100-performance streak without rain outs as of 1951.
 Sheehan began a second version of the Aqua Follies in Seattle in 1950, which played for two weeks in August after its two weeks in Minneapolis.
 He later produced another version of the Aqua Follies at Belle Isle Park in Detroit.

 The Seattle version of the Aqua Follies played at the Green Lake Aqua Theater during the annual Seafair festival from 1950 to 1965, with many of the same performers from Minneapolis.
 Shows were emceed by celebrities including Bob Hope and Bert Parks, and had sellout crowds of more than 5,000 people watching midnight performances.
 The Seattle Times described the Aqua Follies as "a swim-musical review", and "a slapstick medley of divers, dancers and synchronized swimmers performing a vaudeville-style lineup of skits and aquatic feats".